wader/fq/.github/ISSUE_TEMPLATE/issue.md

 If possible please attach or share link to affected example files.

-To get more information about what is going on you can try to force a format and ask for verbose output using "fq -d <format> v file" -->
+To get more information about what is going on you can try to force a format and ask for verbose output using "fq -d <format> dv file" -->

 ### What result did you expect?